microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Update-WinGetPackage.md

 ### -IncludeUnknown

-Attempt to upgrade the package when the installed version is not specified in the registry.
+Use this parameter to upgrade the package when the installed version is not specified in the registry.

 ```yaml
 Type: System.Management.Automation.SwitchParameter